sourcefull/Group7-sphinx/source/Frontend Functions.rst

    This function is to plot word cloud over all time.

-   :param str x: Input timestamp from the slider which indicates the time of the word cloud
+   :param Timestamp x: Input timestamp from the slider which indicates the time of the word cloud
    :param str Genre: scalar depicting the genre of the content: "cooking", "gaming", "influencers"
    :return: none, but a word cloud should be shown in the graph
    :rtype: none